propa-data/propadata-docs/docs/management.md

 ### Dashboards

-Once logged in, you will see **custom dashboards** that summarize key indicators, trader activities, and survey results.
+Once logged in, you will see **custom dashboards** that summarize key indicators, participant activities, and survey results.
 These dashboards provide quick insights for monitoring and decision making.

 ![Dashboards](images/image41.png)